Alejoles/RetoMeli/README.md

 - ### [GET] localhost:8000/process

-This endpoint will execute the full program, it will read the file and then do the requests to MeLi's API.
+**This endpoint will execute the full program**, it will read the file and then do the requests to MeLi's API.

 ```sh
 curl --location 'localhost:8000/process'